ViLinh27/myYoutubeFileCabinet/README.md

 We can't have app data clutter main directory and it looks like it's also a security thing to keep user-modifiable data away from core app files.
 The line const app.getPath('userData') makes a special directory away from the main app files.
 The special directory is on the user's systems and is where we can find the json file.

+## Use a library vs writing my own fuzzy search?

+established libraries can handle better scoring for how close the typing match is.
+Plus already optimized, and already support difffernt matching styles (like hilighting and stuff).